-There are several things you can safely expect in a ’70s-set American film: flare pants, facial hair, a suitable colour range of beiges and browns, and a heavy debt of influence to the ‘New Hollywood’ films of that era.
+There are several things you can safely expect from your average ’70s-set American film: flare pants, facial hair, a suitable colour range of beiges and browns, and a heavy debt of influence to the ‘New Hollywood’ films of that era.
 Blood Ties, a cop/crime-drama set in New York, 1974, and starring Clive Owen and Billy Crudup, does not disappoint on any of the above counts.

-Owen and Crudup play brothers, Chris and Frank Pierzynski, who have grown up on opposite sides of the law (if you hear a whirring sound that’s the cliché alarm going off).
-Frank is now a highly respected NYPD official; Chris, a criminal just out of jail who won’t stay on the straight and narrow for very long.
+Owen and Crudup play brothers, Chris and Frank Pierzynski, who (if you hear a whirring sound that’s the cliché alarm) have grown up on opposite sides of the law.
+Frank is now a highly respected NYPD official; Chris, a criminal just out of jail unable to stay on the straight and narrow for very long.
 Orbiting around these two central characters are a host of talented actresses in supporting roles, including Marion Cotillard, Mila Kunis, Zoe Saldana, and Lily Taylor, all playing either shunned ex-wives or long-suffering relatives/girlfriends.
 Cue lots of family melodrama, all stemming from the main tension between the two brothers with directly conflicting interests.

 Sadly, Blood Ties fails to find a balance between plot and mood, and lacks rhythm in its juggling of various characters and subplots, leaving us none too interested in any of them.
 A fine cast on paper is underused, or downright wasted, in a script (co-written between director Guillaume Canet and James Gray) which only veers from the banal in a handful of scenes.